TollerNamen/dotfiles/README.md

 # Welcome to my dotfiles
 Seems like you stumbled across my configuration files.
-Have following along my very little ricing story on NixOS using SwayFx and Waybar.
+Have fun following along my very little ricing story on NixOS using SwayFx and Waybar.

 ## History